-The company Acewell markets a range of "Digital Speedometer Cables" such as the ACE-TA7 (labeled as ACE-S11 in some countries).
+The company Acewell markets a range of "Digital Speedometer Cables" such as the ACE-TA7 (sometimes labeled as ACE-TA6, ACE-S11 or similar).
 They can be used instead of the original speedometer drive.
 Essentially, these units contain a Hall effect sensor.
 The sensor generates an electrical signal; the frequency of this signal is a function of speed.
 This signal can then be processed further with an electronic speedometer.

 It would appear that these units were developed only for Acewell's own instruments; a data sheet e.g. for the ACE-TA7 seems not to be available (as of May 2013).